No Kum-sok: Early life and education

-No was born in Sinhung County, South Hamgyong Province, in then-Japanese occupied northern Korea.
-Under colonial rule, No was required to adopt a Japanese name, Okamura Kyoshi.
+No was born on January 10, 1932, in Shinko, Kankyōnan-dō, Korea, Empire of Japan (now in North Korea).

-His father was a baseball player for a company's team.
 During World War II, No supported Japan and considered becoming a kamikaze pilot, but his father was adamantly against it.
-No's support for Imperial Japan waned and he became pro-American, though he had to hide his pro-Americanism due to the dangers of being recognized as being an admirer of the U.S. in northern Korea at the time.
+No's support for Imperial Japan waned, and he became pro-Western, though he had to hide these views due to the dangers of being recognized in northern Korea at the time.

-According to No, he attended a speech by Kim Il-sung in early 1948 as a teenager; although No was opposed to communism, he found Kim to be a capable orator.
+According to No, he attended a speech by Kim Il Sung in early 1948 as a teenager; although No was opposed to communism, he found Kim to be a capable orator.
 However, No had to keep his anti-Communist views hidden, due to the danger of what would happen if North Korean authorities had found out about them.

 Career

 Korean War

 During the Korean War, No applied to join the Korean People's Navy and was accepted after he lied in the selection test.
 At the naval academy, No won the favor of his history professor who later helped No in the pilot selection test.
 After passing the selection test, No was promoted to ensign, and brought to Manchuria for flight training.
 He subsequently received promotion to the rank of lieutenant and then to senior lieutenant.
 He flew more than 100 combat missions during the war.